InfuseAI/primehub-site/docs/introduction.md

 title: 🌟PrimeHub v3.0
 ---

-**PrimeHub v3.0** has a whole new ML user experience base on the **Group-Context** concept that ML users specify a current working project-group prior to any rest of operations.
-All of operations are performed within the working project-group.
-It is much different with the past PrimeHub v2 and it allows users to focus on the current project-group intuitively.
+**PrimeHub v3**, in order to enhance the team/group-centric design, UI is revamped for introducing **Group-Context** experience to users that a current working project-group is required to be specified from associated groups of users, accordingly, the context/the operations are retained within the working group; therefore, it provides a consistent, intuitive experience of a working group/project; in the past PrimeHub v2, users had to choose a group to perform actions every time repeatedly which didn't provide a project-centric experience consistently.

-In addition, administration features are performed on `Admin Portal` which is independent from **User Portal** now.
+In addition, administration features are performed on **Admin Portal** which is independent from **User Portal** now.

-## For Scientists
+## User Portal Features

 + [Access User Portal](quickstart/login-portal-user.md)